 - How much money do you need (not want) to make to change your work situation?
 If you are debt free, this part is easier.

 - Brainstorm revenue streams.
-This may not apply if you are taking a salaried or hourly position.
 Write those revenue streams down and see where the money will come from.
-Reading Smalltopia by Tammy Strobel helped me think that through.
-Also read Your Money or Your Life.
+Read Your Money or Your Life and consider the microcourse, How to Create a Microbusiness that Matters.

 - Start saving.
 Set aside 2 or 3 months of living expenses so that you don’t feel pressured to make your new business perform overnight.
 If you are leaving a good paying job to go out on your own, you will hustle.